Twenty-seventh Amendment to the United States Constitution: Cost-of-living adjustments

 Congressional cost-of-living adjustments (COLA) have been upheld against legal challenges based on this amendment.
 In Boehner v.
 Anderson, the United States Court of Appeals for the District of Columbia Circuit ruled that the first COLA was in accord with the amendment because it took effect after the election that followed its vote.
 The court declined to rule on the constitutionality of COLAs in general.
 In Schaffer v.
 Clinton, the United States Court of Appeals for the Tenth Circuit ruled (explicitly disagreeing with Boehner) that receiving such a COLA does not grant members of the Congress standing in federal court to challenge it; the Supreme Court did not hear either case, and so has never ruled on this amendment's effect on COLAs.
+In May 2026, Federal Claims Judge Eric G. Bruggink ruled the amendment "applies to laws decreasing Congressional compensation" and COLAs.

 No Budget, No Pay Act

 The No Budget, No Pay Act was proposed in 2012 and again in 2013 to prevent lawmakers from being paid during a government shutdown.
 The bill received limited bipartisan support, but concerns were raised that it violated the twenty-seventh amendment saying that Congress may not "vary" the compensation of its members until the next election.
 The bill did not pass and the Supreme Court has not addressed its constitutionality.